TazkiyaTech/ServiceLocator/README.md

 ### Registering services

-Let's assume we're going to register services into the service locator by means of modules rather than registering services into the service locator directly.
+Let's assume we're going to register services into the service locator grouped by modules rather than registering services into the service locator directly.
 Let's assume also, for the purposes of example, that our application consists of two modules – `ModuleA` and `ModuleB` – and `ModuleA` defines a service which a service in `ModuleB` depends on.
 Then, firstly, `ModuleA` will look something like:

 ```
 import ServiceLocator